Terrorist incidents in Pakistan in 1987

 75 people were killed and more than 300 injured in two car bomb explosions and two other small bombs in Karachi's Saddar market.
 President Muhammad Zia-ul-Haq alluded to Afghan agents behind the bombings and sought international support to fight terror.
-He also told that the bombing were aimed for Pakistan to change its Afghan policy vis-à-vis Soviet intervention.
-Later, on September 19, 1987, Interior Minister Raja Nadir Pervez told that 60 Afghans were arrested from North Western Frontier Province in connection with the bombings and they were sent by Afghan secret police for subversive activities.
+He also said that the bombings were aimed at Pakistan to change its Afghan policy vis-à-vis Soviet intervention.
+Later, on September 19, 1987, Interior Minister Raja Nadir Pervez said that 60 Afghans were arrested from North Western Frontier Province in connection with the bombings and they were sent by Afghan secret police for subversive activities.